-With these restrictions in mind, the College will release the following information to parents or guardians who claim their students as dependents for tax purposes.
-The College may notify these parents or guardians when there is a change in a student's status (e.g., being placed on academic probation or removed from probation) or if there is a change in enrollment as a consequence of a student being barred for failure to meet the terms of academic probation or for disciplinary reasons.
-In order to be notified of the changes of status and enrollment listed above parents must complete, and return to the Office of the Dean of Student for the College, a statement of their student's dependent status for tax purposes.
+In order to be notified of any other information parents must complete, and return to the Office of the Dean of Student for the College, a statement of their student's dependent status for tax purposes.
 If a student is not a dependent but wishes that parents be notified of their status, the student may fill out a consent form.
 Both forms are sent to parents in the summer prior to the student's matriculation.
 Students may notify the University of changes in their tax dependency status at any point by filling out a form in the Office of the Dean of Students for the College.